gitify-app/gitify/README.md

 ### Tests

-There are 2 checks - one for prettier and one for the unit testslinters for `js` and unit tests with `jest`.
+There are 2 checks - one for prettier and one for the unit tests with `jest`.

     // Run prettier to check
     yarn run prettier-check